Free Rent Increase Notice Templates (U.S.) | Word – PDF

 Standard inflation

 Every year, the cost of goods and services increases, including the cost of housing.
-A rental rate increase is in response to standard inflation, which causes the rental market to respond to multiple long-term economic trends, the maintenance of the property, and other financial factors affected by inflation.
+A rental rate increase is in response to standard inflation, which causes the market to respond to multiple long-term economic trends, the maintenance of the property, and other financial factors affected by inflation.

 Property upgrades